-Daylight Saving Time has been around for a good part of 20th century, but there's no really good reason why we should continue with the status quo.
+Daylight Saving Time was around for a good part of the 20th century, but there’s no really good reason why we should continue with the status quo.

 The U.S. government started moving into and out of “Daylight Saving Time” during World War I to copy the Germans, who said they were doing it to save fuel.
 When the war ended, the U.S. government wisely repealed the law since it proved unpopular.